SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 21-096MR ASIC bans former Sydney adviser for eight years

-ASIC found that while a representative of ANZ, Ms Lee falsely witnessed the binding nomination of beneficiary forms for 17 clients, backdated documents, and falsified a client’s signature on documents.
+ASIC found that, while representing the bank, Ms Lee falsely witnessed the binding nomination of beneficiary forms for 17 clients, backdated documents, and falsified a client’s signature on documents.

 BDBN and Wills both require two witnesses

-For a Will, there are two witnesses.
-They are both present and observe the will-maker signing the Will (or POA for that matter).
+Two witnesses are present when a Will is signed.
+They observe the Will-maker signing the Will (or POA, for that matter).

 Consider Lewis v Lewis [2020] NSWSC 1306.
 The son prepared a Will on behalf of his Mum.

 He could not witness his Mum’s Will.
-And if he did he is automatically excluded from benefiting from her Will.
+If he did he is automatically excluded from benefiting from her Will.
 See R F Hill & Associates v Van Erp (1997) 188 CLR 159.
 The boy arranges for two neighbours to witness her Will.

 The son goes out.
 He comes home.
 Mum had signed the Will before the witnesses had arrived.
 And she had gone to bed.